A/B Test

 Did you know that, according to Statista, 44.5% of companies worldwide consider customer experience to be the most important differentiator from the competition?
 However, creating a good customer experience is not just about using your intuition to predict what will attract and convert potential customers.
 Rather, you need tangible insights into what your target group actually wants.

-Entrepreneurs always make the same mistake at this point: they rely too much on their gut feeling.
-Especially when you're self-employed and running a complex e-commerce project, you sometimes have to listen to your intuition.
-When it comes to store optimization, the more promising way is definitely an A/B test.
+Entrepreneurs always make the same mistake at this point: they trust their gut feeling too much.
+Especially when you’re self-employed and running a complex e-commerce project, you sometimes have to listen to your intuition.
+When it comes to shop optimisation, the most promising way is definitely an A/B test.

-A/B tests not only bring your store to success faster, they also save important resources such as time and money.
-With carefully designed tests, you can quickly achieve meaningful results that will help your online store move forward.
+A/B tests not only bring your shop to success faster, they also save important resources such as time and money.
+With carefully designed tests, you can quickly achieve meaningful results that will move your online shop forward.

-Probably the most prominent example of successful testing and optimization is Amazon.
-The US company has developed from an e-commerce store that only sold books into the largest online retailer in the world.
+Probably the most prominent example of successful testing and optimisation is Amazon.
+The US company has developed from an e-commerce shop that only sold books into the largest online retailer in the world.
 Much of this success is due to constant testing, experimentation and the development of innovations.

-Take a look at how Amazon has revolutionized the online shopping experience:
+Take a look at how Amazon has revolutionised the online shopping experience:

 These innovations are now world-famous.
-Online stores are constantly trying to emulate Amazon's optimal customer experience.
-These developments are no coincidence - they are the result of continuous testing and measures based on reliable data.
+Online shops are constantly trying to imitate Amazon’s optimal customer experience.
+These developments are no coincidence – they are the result of continuous testing and measures based on reliable data.

 How do A/B tests work?